syatl/armv2a_vlsi/readme.md

 [Samy Attal](https://github.com/Samy-Attal) \
 [Kevin Lastra](https://github.com/kevinlastra)
 ## Description
-The goal of this project is to describe in VHDL the "user" execution mode of a processor implementing the ARMv2a instruction set and to go as far as the synthesis and design of the chip masks.
+This project aims to design in VHDL the "user" execution mode of a processor implementing the ARMv2a instruction set, to synthesize, and to generate its IC layout.

 ## Outils
 - Compiler : [GHDL](https://github.com/ghdl/ghdl)